Sophia Puscian Homer Gmitter

 She was the beloved wife and best friend of Robert Gmitter; mother of Richard (Christina) Homer of Uniontown, Raymond Homer of Lemont Furnace; grandmother of Michael Homer of Uniontown, Elizabeth Homer of the U.S. Navy, Jonathan Homer of Pittsburgh, Maria (Gary) Adams of Smithfield, Jordan (Robert Seely) Homer of Uniontown and Christina (Theron James) Peters of Butler; and great-grandmother of Andre Homer, Alysin Homer and Blare Adams; sister of John Puscian of Streetsboro, Ohio; sister-in-law of Eleanor Balena of Connellsville, Delores Puscian of Footedale and Donald (Eileen) Gmitter of Uniontown; several nieces and nephews also survive.

-In addition to her parents, she was preceded in death by her first husband, Michael Homer in November of 1973; a great-grandson, Richard Homer; brothers Alvin C. and Stanley Puscian; and a sister, Genevieve Puscian Panek.
+In addition to her parents, she was preceded in death by her first husband, Michael Homer in November of 1973; a grandson, Richard Homer Jr.; brothers Alvin C. and Stanley Puscian; and a sister, Genevieve Puscian Panek.

 Sophia was a member of St. Joseph's Roman Catholic Church of Uniontown.
 She retired from the Herald Standard after 10 years of service.